MedSynth: Realistic, Synthetic Medical Dialogue-Note Pairs: Experiments

 \subsubsection{Evaluation Metrics}

 Recently research suggests that traditional metrics such as BLEU \cite{papineni2002bleu} and ROUGE \cite{lin2004rouge} do not correlate well with human judgment in evaluating machine-generated text and, therefore, do not capture the depth and granularity of human evaluation \cite{zhang2019bertscore,krishna2021hurdles}.
-Using LLMs as a judges has become a prevalent alternative due to its potential parity with human evaluation \cite{zheng2023lmsys}.
+Using LLMs as judges has become a prevalent alternative due to their potential parity with human evaluation \cite{zheng2023lmsys}.
 Therefore, we use this setting as our primary evaluation strategy.
 We also report traditional metrics, i.e., ROUGE \cite{lin2004rouge}, BLEU \cite{papineni2002bleu}, and METEOR \cite{banerjee2005meteor} in Appendix \ref{sec:appendix_00}.

-Verga et al. \shortcite{verga2024replacing} reported that "juries" composed of diverse LLMs can outperform a single judge and decrease intra-model bias.
+Verga et al. \citep{verga2024replacing} reported that "juries" composed of diverse LLMs can outperform a single judge and decrease intra-model bias.
 Therefore, due to the sensitivity of medical applications such as our targeted tasks, we use majority voting with three LLM judges from different model families: Prometheus \cite{kim2023prometheus}, GPT-4o, and Qwen2.5-32B-Instruct \cite{yang2024qwen2}.
+We also perform human evaluation with three medical professionals to assess the validity of the LLM jury setting.

 In our case, we provide the reference note, the notes generated by two models, and a rubric to each Judge LLM and ask it to decide which model performed best according to the rubric and reference note.
 Then, we use majority voting to decide which note is chosen.
 For the Dial-2-Note task, the rubric includes seven aspects: Hallucination, Critical Omissions, Professional Tone, Logical Structure of the Note and Sentences, Adherence to the SOAP Format, and Section Relevance.
 For the Note-2-Dial task, the rubric includes: Completeness, Accuracy, Naturalness and Flow, Use of Medical Terminology, and Evidence-Based Support.
 For both tasks, these criteria are selected based on previous research for the same tasks where researchers tried to gather human-expert feedback \cite{abacha2023empirical,wang2023notechat}.
 All the prompts and the detailed rubric can be found in Appendix \ref{sec:appendix_1}.